Karavan: Gardish (2001–2003)

-In February 2001, Karavan re-released Rakh Aas and Safar with new covers and new tracks.
-In June, the band starts writing new material for their third album named, Gardish, and by August they recorded the third album in a barnstorming, 15-day session.
-The mixing of the album was done by next year in January till February.
+In February 2001, Karavan re-released Rakh Aas and later Safar with new covers and new tracks.
+In June, the band starts writing new material for their third album named, Gardish.

-In March, Karavan shot the video of the first single from their third album, "Aagey Hi Aagey" and the single made its debut on a new music channel, Indus Music in April.
-Karavan played this single for 30,000 people at the Dreamworld Resort and later played new songs in front of a crowd of 10,000 at the PAF Museum in Karachi.
+Then Karavan shot the video of the first single from their third album, "Aagey Hi Aagey".
 The band released Gardish in August.
 With the release of their third album, Karavan toured three major states in the US going to Houston, New York and Chicago in June 2003.
 By November, the band played at the UN World Food Program Show held in Islamabad.
 In December, Karavan released the second single from their third album, "Yeh Zindagi Hai", along with a video of the single.

 Mainstream success (2004–2008)

 On Independence Day, Karavan played at the unveiling of the largest national flag at the national stadium, sponsored by Shell Pakistan.
 In November, Pakistan Tobacco organised a rock fest with Karavan as headliners playing to a 2500-thousand-strong crowd in Islamabad.
 In December, the band was nominated for the "Best Live Act" at the 2005 Lux Style Awards.

-In January 2006, "Shoure" video was released and was the fourth single released on their third album.
+In 2006, Shor video was released and was the fourth single released on their third album.
 In July, at the very first ARY Musik Awards, Karavan was nominated in four categories and Sameer won the Best Bassist Award.
 In December, Ufone launched Urock series of concerts across Pakistan to promote music and Karavan was one of the leading acts at these shows.
 In 2007, Karavan promoted their third album at the International Gardish tour and played at the Global Village Amphitheatre.
 Karavan then went on a tour of the encompassing interior cities of Punjab and Sindh.

 In March 2008, Karavan played in front of a sold-out crowd at the Al Nasr Arena in Dubai.
 Karavan began writing songs for their fourth full-length studio album.
 Allan Smith and Sameer Ahmed lay down basic rhythm tracks.